Diego-Diaz797/MTG-Text-Based/README.md

 the langauge that will be used on here is Java, I will try to implament a way to clear the screen so it makes the game look nicer

 1. check if everything works, push and pull works
+2. making a temp layout for the intro
-2. make the simple deck, no function. just the decks
+3. make the simple deck, no function. just the decks
-3. add the effcts of the cards
+4. add the effcts of the cards
-4. add a bot
+5. add a bot
-5. make the bot choose a deck
+6. make the bot choose a deck
-6. build the layout
+7. build the layout
     1. drawing 7 cards
     2. placing down cards
     3. reading what type of card it is